georgebsr/100-days-of-code-with-codecademy/README.md

 - **Each folder** contains the projects I completed during that particular attempt.
 - The README in each folder explains in detail what I worked on each day.

+I've currently paused the challenge as I've transitioned into a QA Tester role.
+I plan to resume it in the future when the time is right.